Master Thoughtful Gifting with Our Wānaka Holiday Shopping Guide

 47 Helwick Street, Wānaka

 Wānaka is no sleepy town when it comes to being on trend with the latest fashion.
-Thanks to the sharp looking folks at 47 Frocks, you can wander the lakeside dressed to impress with the latest threads and accessories from NZ designers.
-Split into two equally cool areas, the focus is on ensuring visitors have a fun time choosing some of the luxe items to take home.
-Inclusions of beauty products, lingerie and swimwear mean the store really does have something for every fashion lover.
+Thanks to the friendly team at 47 Frocks you can wander the lakeside dressed to impress in the latest threads and accessories from NZ designers.
+The focus here is on ensuring visitors have a fun time choosing fabulous items to take home.
+With skin care products, lingerie and footwear to browse too, this store really does have something for every fashion lover.

 Neat Wānaka Places